Having the right packing checklist can make your Dubai desert safari more comfortable, safe, and enjoyable.

 Golden Hour Preparation

-- Be ready for fast light changes around sunset
+- Be ready for fast light changes around sunset — read our guide on why golden hour is the best time for a desert safari

 - Keep settings pre-adjusted for warm tones